 (the quintessential Canadian experience)

 Located in Banff National Park, the beauty of Lake Louise will take your breath away.
-Perhaps once of the most famous lakes in Canada given its awe inspiring location, a trip to Alberta would not be complete without a visit to Lake Louise!
+Perhaps one of the most famous lakes in Canada given its awe inspiring location, a trip to Alberta would not be complete without a visit to Lake Louise!

 The aqua blue waters of this glacial lake perfectly reflect the colour of the sky.
 And, you will find some beautiful mountain walks there too.
 Be sure to dip your toes into the icy cold waters.
 Or, perhaps grab a kayak and paddle across the lake to enjoy a 360° view of the stunning scenery that surrounds you.

-Getting there: Located 140km west of Calgary just off of Highway 1.
+How to get to Lake Louise: Located 140km west of Calgary just off of Highway 1.
 Lake Louise marks the beginning (or end – depending on your direction of travel) of the scenic Icefields Parkway mountain road.

 Marvel at Moraine Lake